 The EU potato sector - statistics on production, prices and trade

 Data extracted in February 2017.
 Most recent data: Further Eurostat information, Main tables and Database.
-Planned article update: April 2018.
+No update planned for this article

 Authors: Antonella De Cicco, Jean-Claude Jeanty